Tonyfu09/2023-24_OSWE_Note/README.md

 2. Identify the SSRF vulnerability to determine if there have been any unexpected commands run on the server side to make an request.

 - Exfiltration
-1. Set up a web server on your own environment to gathering the data send from Victim.
+1. Set up a web server in your environment to gather data sent from the victim.
+2. Analyze the data and parameters received from the victim.

 ## Server Side Template Injection (SSTI)
 Server Side Template Injection is focus on the template injection that is execute on web server.